Distribution Solutions (DSGR)

 Distribution Solutions Net Debt Position

-10. Key Takeaways from Distribution Solutions’s Q3 Results
+10. Key Takeaways from Distribution Solutions’s Q4 Results

 11. Is Now The Time To Buy Distribution Solutions?

-In our opinion, Distribution Solutions is a solid company.
-To kick things off, its revenue growth was exceptional over the last four years.
-And while its low free cash flow margins give it little breathing room, its astounding EPS growth over the last two years shows its profits are trickling down to shareholders.
-On top of that, its gross margins are decent for a industrials business.
+For starters, its revenue growth was exceptional over the last four years.
+And while its low free cash flow margins give it little breathing room, its projected EPS for the next year implies the company will generate shareholder value.
+On top of that, Distribution Solutions’s spectacular EPS growth over the last two years shows its profits are trickling down to shareholders.

-Distribution Solutions’s P/E ratio based on the next 12 months is 17.2x.
+Distribution Solutions’s P/E ratio based on the next 12 months is 17.6x.
 When scanning the industrials space, Distribution Solutions trades at a fair valuation.
-For those confident in the business and its management team, this is a good time to invest.
+If you’re a fan of the business and management team, now is a good time to scoop up some shares.